danoctavian/bluntly/README.md

-# bluntly
+# bluntly - DEPRECATED

+- The prototype is no longer function and we strongly recommend you use something like this https://github.com/orbitdb/orbit which achieves the same goal but better.

-talk to whoever, wherever safely with no bullshit
+talk to whoever, wherever safely.

 Bluntly allows you to setup a secure connection to a peer by only knowing its public key (and it knowing yours).